dmuml10/Codility/README.md

 # Dominator
 Find an index of an array such that its value occurs at more than half of indices in the array.

+# MaxProfit
+Given a log of stock prices compute the maximum possible earning.